- Notary Stamps

 How long does an Oklahoma notary commission last?

 An Oklahoma notary terms lasts for four years.
-To verify when your term begins and ends, you'll have to look at the effective and expiration dates of the Oklahoma notary public commission certificate that was issued to you by the Secretary of State.
-Please note you're not officially considered a notary public until you've submitted the notary bond, notary seal impression, official signature, oath of office, loyalty oath, and filing fee to the Secretary of State and you receive a receipt in return.
+To verify when your term begins and ends, you'll have to look at the effective and expiration dates of the Oklahoma notary public commission certificate that was issued to you by the Oklahoma Secretary of State.
+Please note you're not officially considered a notary public until you've submitted the notary bond, notary seal impression, official signature, oath of office, loyalty oath, and filing fee to the Oklahoma Secretary of State and you receive a receipt in return.
 To continue performing notarial acts as an Oklahoma notary after your current expiration date, you'll have to renew your commission before your notary term expires.
 Please click here to renew your Oklahoma notary public commission.

 Where do I purchase the four-year, $1,000 Oklahoma notary bond?